Skip to content

 Clearing file cache using the Symfony cache:clear command

 Symfony provides a command for clearing cache.
-It will delete all file-based caches, which mainly consist of a Twig template, a service container, and the Symfony route cache, but also everything else stored in the cache folder.
+It deletes all file-based caches, which mainly consist of a Twig template, a service container, and the Symfony route cache, but also everything else stored in the cache folder.
 Out of the box on a single-server setup this includes Content cache.
-For further information on the command's use, see its help text:

 1